What’s to Know about the Iceland Population?

 • Free Lutheran Church in Hafnarfjordur

 Otherwise, the other religions in Iceland include the belief in the Catholic Church.
 About 3.97% of the Icelandic population practices Catholicism.
 Finally, there is Humanism, which about 1.11% of the country practices.
 Buddhism, Islam, and Zuism are all practiced on the island.
-Each has less than 0.5% of the population that believes in the religion.
+Each has less than 0.5% of the

 What are the Demographic Statistics on the Iceland Population?

 The demographic of Iceland lives in urban areas.
 About 99% of the nation’s inhabitants populate the urban areas, 60%, within the Capital Region.
 The population of the nation’s inhabitants living in Iceland’s rural areas is so low because of the geographical conditions and relative distance to services.
+The total population lived in specific regions and urban areas within Iceland is carefully monitored

 What are the Ethnic Structures that Make up the Iceland Population?